 If you’re looking for Lamar Valley lodging, I’m sorry to tell you but there isn’t any.
 So Alan and I make Gardiner, Montana, our headquarters for this brief, Yellowstone winter vacation.

 We arrive in Gardiner in the late afternoon for a one-night stay at the Best Western Plus Mammoth Hot Springs (now The Ridgeline Hotel at Yellowstone, Ascend Collection…book here).
-The plan is to spend the next day exploring the Lamar Valley before driving to Grey Cliffs Lodge for a romantic Valentine’s Day getaway.
+The plan is to spend the next day exploring the Lamar Valley before driving to Grey Cliffs Lodge (no longer in business) for a romantic Valentine’s Day getaway.

 Next time, we’d like to try the newest luxury property in the area, Sage Lodge in Pray, Montana.
 It’s the closest luxury lodging to the North entrance of Yellowstone.